Predictia/AQUA/diagnostics/tropical_rainfall/README.md

 # Diagnostic of tropical rainfalls

 The tropical-rainfall diagnostic analyzes rainfall variability in the tropical zone and compares the climatological models' predictions with observations.
-The mean precipitation variability is an excellent indicator of the accuracy of climatological simulations.